dart-archive/www.dartlang.org/src/site/articles/profiling/index.markdown

 Programmers often create benchmarks which exercise an important algorithm in a larger application.
 The point of the benchmark is to have an easy to run, reproducible stress test of the performance sensitive algorithm.
-As the implementation of the algorithm is optimized the benchmark is run after each change, verifying that the change did indeed make the algorithm run faster.
+The benchmark verifies that changes to the algorithm are indeed improvements, and not regressions.

 ##Benchmarking Dart